 Deep Learning and Natural Language Processing

 While Deep Learning has been extremely successful in the field of image recognition, applications in natural language processing are still in their infancy.
 Textkernel, a specialist in semantic recruitment technology, is one of the first companies in its field to integrate Deep Learning into language technology.
 “Deep learning gives us the power to quickly develop accurate models without a lot of supervised training“, says Jakub Zavrel, CEO and co-founder of Textkernel.
-“While our current cv parsing models already obtain very high accuracy rates on average, Deep Learning can help recognition get even more robust and give better results on difficult cases.”
+“While our current resume parsing models already obtain very high accuracy rates on average, Deep Learning can help recognition get even more robust and give better results on difficult cases.”

 Google and Facebook